 Which roles are below the line?

 The short answer is: most of them.
 The long answer is: every film crew position aside from producers, directors, screenwriters, and the principal cast.
-This includes the likes of grips, gaffers, best boys, key grips, PAs, set dressers, extras, supporting actors, stunt performers, SPFX artists, UPMs, 1st and 2nd ADs, craft services, below the line talent, etc, etc.
+This includes the likes of grips, gaffers, best boys, key grips, PAs, set dressers, extras, supporting actors, stunt performers, SPFX artists, UPMs, 1st and 2nd ADs, craft services, certain talent, etc, etc.

-When putting together a film crew, it is important to track both above and below the line personnel organizing, and managing a film crew can be difficult, but StudioBinder’s Film Crew Management Software makes it that much easier.
+When putting together a film crew, it is important to track both 'above' and 'below' personnel organizing, and managing a film crew can be difficult, but StudioBinder’s Film Crew Management Software makes it that much easier.
 Get started with our tools today for free.
-Within the management software you can create a custom list, add your contacts, and reorder that list in any way you would like, including above the line and below the line.
+Within the management software you can create a custom list, add your contacts, and reorder that list in any way.

 What is above the line?